basecamp/audits1984/README.md

 ### Authenticate auditors

-By default, `audits1984` will inherit from the host application's `ApplicationController`.
+By default, the library controllers will inherit from the host application's `ApplicationController`.
 To authenticate auditors, you need to implement a method `#find_current_auditor` in your `ApplicationController`.
 This method must return a record representing the auditing user.
 It can be any model but it has to respond to `#name`.

 For example, Imagine all the staff in your company can audit console sessions: